 - Unaware of the rules of the games

-- Aware that motor skills are hard for him—becomes avoidant
+- Aware that motor skills are hard for him—become avoidant

 - Prepare the student for the activity (social story)